TouK/nussknacker/docs/configuration/model/ModelConfiguration.md

 ### Component group mapping

 You can override default grouping of basic components in toolbox panels with `componentsGroupMapping` setting.
-Component names are keys, while values are toolbox panels name (e.g. sources, enrichers etc.)                |
+Component names are keys, while values are toolbox panels name (e.g. sources, enrichers etc.).
+If you use this configuration, you must place it repeatedly in all configured processing types.

 ## Scenario properties